 Compressed air pipework.
-Air pipework shall be seamless heavy duty Black Mild Steel class C, sized such that the air flow velocity does not exceed 8m/sec. the complete pipework will receive 2 coats of chlorinated rubber paint, with a final 3rd coat, the final finish color to match existing and as approved by the Engineer.
-All joints will be flanged; no threaded joint will be approved for the entire compressed air pipework assembly.
+Air pipework shall be sized such that the air flow velocity does not exceed 8m/sec.
 To provide adequate condensate drainage, the pipework system shall be run with a horizontal fall of not less than 1 in 50 in the direction of air flow and incorporate drainage points at distances of not less than 30m.
 Drainage points shall be formed by the use of equal tees with a down-pointing leg fitted preferably where changes of direction of flow occur.